 Nehemiah 13, is the record of how quickly and gradually God’s people can move from a spiritual high to spiritual decline.
 Its a good reminder to all of us that even in our strongest and most vital moments with God, we are still very “prone to wander from the God we love”.

 It appears, from reading chapter 13, that the people began their departure from Nehemiah’s reforms in very small and seemingly insignificant steps, that really could be described as inattentiveness to God’s Word.
-More specifically, the people were guilty of careless attitude toward corporate worship seriously (13:4-21) while the spiritual leaders were guilty of a nonchalant attitude toward their spiritual leadership responsibilities, giving their time, energy, and influence to following popular, yet unbiblical, trends (13:22, 28-30).
+More specifically, the people were guilty of a careless attitude toward corporate worship seriously (13:4-21) while the spiritual leaders were guilty of a nonchalant attitude toward their spiritual leadership responsibilities, giving their time, energy, and influence to following popular, yet unbiblical, trends (13:22, 28-30).

 Just like the people of God in Nehemiah's day, we cannot afford to underestimate the destructive inclination and desires of our own sinful flesh which we carry with us until the day we die and finally experience freedom from any further influence and inclination toward sin.
 Nor can we disregard the powerful pull of the world toward its fruitless, fragile, and fleeting pleasures.
 Certainly, we dare not forget that the enemy of our souls, who is none other than the devil, is always prowling around seeking those, who are careless among us, whom he can devour.
 Finally, we must always keep at the forefront of our minds, the truth, that we are either moving forward in our battle against sin, our flesh, the world, and the devil or we are in retreat, which is nothing less than wandering.